capcodigital/devops-maturity/guidelines/development-practices/technical-debt-management.md

 ## Tracking Technical Debt

 Like tracking defects, effective tech debt management is crucial to ensure that issues are fixed in an appropriate timeframe.
-There are many tools available to track issues (e.g. Jira) and recording issues in the same tool, that jobs are assigned, enables them to be prioritised together with other work.
+There are many tools available to track issues (e.g. Jira) and recording issues in the same tool that jobs are assigned, enables them to be prioritised alongside other work.

 ## Fixing Technical Debt